DB and Siemens start hydrogen train trials and refuelling tests

 In a nutshell, DB is using its renewable power for electrolysis to produce green hydrogen directly on site, where it will also be compressed and stored.
 The storage unit and tank unit are designed in such a way that they can be transported by train or truck, as they have the size and shape of a regular twenty-foot equivalent unit.

 The Mireo Plus H hydrogen train was first tolled out in May.
 The two-car version has a range of 800 kilometres, while the three-car variant can cover around 1,000 kilometres without refuelling.
 The train’s top speed is 160 kilometres per hour.

 Two separate testing programmes with the Mireo Plus H are planned for next year, one in Bavaria, the other in the state of Baden-Württemberg.
 DB will be involved in the latter programme.
 From January 2024 onwards, the two trains will be entered into regular service.
 In Baden-Württemberg, the hydrogen train is scheduled to run for 120,000 kilometres.

-The developments in sustainable rolling stock and the associated infrastructure such as recharging and refuelling are the central theme of the Rail Infra Forum on 12 and 13 October in Berlin.
+The developments in sustainable rolling stock and the associated infrastructure such as recharging and refuelling are the central theme of the Rail Infra Forum on March 15-16 in Berlin.
 From alternative fuels and batteries in passenger rail to on-track machines, and from recharging batteries under catenary to hydrogen refuelling.
 The programme and speakers can be found on the event website.